 I have officially decided that I’ve spent too much time commenting on a recent Facebook thread started in the last day by fellow bloggers Eve Kerrigan, Rachel Gall and Anna Akbari, about a recent article on Millennials called “Generation Wuss” by Vanity Fair’s Bret Easton Ellis.

 I am, however, compelled to share and express my very “special” point of view in a blog post.
 No, I’m not an “entitled millennial”, just a Narcissistic Anthropologist who needs a fix.
-Also as someone who has been studying, marketing and helping to develop brands and products for Millennials since before they were even getting their first driver’s licenses – I have a point of view on the topic.
+Also as someone who has been studying, marketing and helping to develop brands and products for Millennials since before they were even getting their first driver’s licenses and their driving license applications – I have a point of view on the topic.

 I honestly say that I feel a great deal of empathy for this cohort who has been the object of intense scrutiny and marketing-targeting since they started getting an allowance.
 They had the distinct privilege of growing up during the evolution of the information age and I think it’s safe to say that everyone feels we are officially at a point of “TMI”.
 The aforementioned article dishes out some tough love for what he essentially chalks up to a hypersensitive and seemingly ill-prepared-for-life cohort.